GGeetha123/AngularCourses/AngularAllConcepts/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Review menu --- code flow
+1.modles.ts - creating the interface for reviews 2.reviews.service.ts - calling the URL using the kewword HttpClient and Observable.
+3.reviews.component.ts - inside ngOnInit function subscribe is used with next and error using arrow functions, calling the function created in reviews.service.ts
+4.review-box.component.html - current values to be shown using DIV tag - this only shows the values in the screen as expected 5.review-box.component.css - the styling done for the classes and ids created in point 3 6.review-box.component.ts - values are initialized using variable- here named as current 7.reviews.component.html - <app-review-box *ngFor = "let x of reviews" [review] = "x"></app-review-box>